April 30, 2026

 September 9, 2013

 The small-town prophet receives a big-time message from Yahweh.
 Micah announces that Yahweh is coming to Samaria, the capital of the northern kingdom Israel.
 This, however, is about more than Israel.
 It is Yahweh’s witness against the nations even though it is the nations who devastate Israel.
-The opening address functions as a lawsuit where […]
+It is also a warning to Judah who […]

 No Comments » |